kswaldemar/rewind-viewer/README.md

 :information_source: Currently viewer reached 1.2 version and developments is on hold.
 There definetely will be building support after round 1 and fog of war support right after round 2.
 Minor bugfixes and optimization may come during championship, but not so much.

+## Binaries

+Source code with changelog for significant releases can be found in [github releases page](https://github.com/kswaldemar/rewind-viewer/releases).

+Prebuilt windows binaries for other version, such as bugfixes [can be found here](https://github.com/kswaldemar/rewind-viewer/issues/23)

 ## Build